Painful Sex After a Hysterectomy?

 #4 Do a vag massage.

-Relaxation is key.
+Relaxation techniques are key.
 Pelvic wands can help reach superficial and deep pelvic floor muscles, releasing trigger and tender points.
 This will help overactive pelvic floor muscles relax and return to their normal functions.
 These from Intimate Rose are my favorite.

 #5 Practice belly breathing daily.